How USCIS Spots Fraud in Asylum Cases

 USCIS’s first opportunity to find fraud in your Asylum Application I-589 (called Application for Asylum, Withholding of Removal and Request for Relief under Convention Against Torture) usually happens when USCIS is reviewing the Asylum Application Form I-589 and the supporting documents sent.

-The reviewing officer will look for such things as:
+The reviewing officer will look for asylum fraud when they review:

 Signs that the applicant has submitted previous asylum applications, perhaps under a different name or telling a different story.